husan93/phasmophobia-assistant/README.md

 ## UPDATE 26.11.2021

-Added 4 mew ghost types: Onryo, The Twins, Obake and Raiju
+Added 4 new ghost types: Onryo, The Twins, Obake and Raiju

 ## UPDATE 01.09.2021